ropensci/visdat/tests/testthat/_snaps/vis-value.md

     Code
       vis_value(iris)
     Error <simpleError>
-      data input can only contain numeric values, please subset the data to the numeric values you would like. dplyr::select_if(data, is.numeric) can be helpful here!
+      data input can only contain numeric values Please subset the data to the numeric values you would like.
+      `dplyr::select(<data>, where(is.numeric))`
+      Can be helpful here!